Home

 Driving position is good too, and the seats are very comfortable with excellent side and lumbar support.
 The only thing that takes some getting used to is the position of the handbrake, which is the other side of the centre console, closer to the passenger seat!

-| Handling & Comfort : Ford Focus Review | |||||||||||
+Handling & Comfort : Ford Focus 1.6 TDCI | |||||||||||

-| < Worse | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Better > |
+< Worse | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Better > |

-The Focus Zetec Climate model comes as standard with remote central locking, anti-lock brakes, perimeter alarm, air conditioning, 5 spoke alloy wheels with 205/55Rx16 low profile tyres, electric front windows, electric mirrors (heated), electric quickclear windscreen (helps to clear frost) and heater washer jets, front fog lamps and a drivers information computer.
+The Focus Zetec Climate model comes as standard with remote central locking, anti-lock brakes, perimeter alarm, air conditioning, 5 spoke alloy wheels with 205/55Rx16 low profile tyres, electric front windows, electric mirrors (heated), electric quickclear windscreen (helps to clear frost) and heater washer jets, front fog lamps and a driver's information computer.

 In addition, any driver information warning displayed removes the ability to display any other data on the driver's computer screen.
 For example a warning about low washer fluid would stay on the screen until the reset button is pressed at the end of the indicator stalk.

-I must admit to have been disappointed that the Ford Focus Zetec came with just a standard Ford 6000CD stereo radio/CD Player and 6 speakers (not a CD changer) and that the CD player fitted would not play MP3 CD's.
+I must admit to have been very disappointed that the Ford Focus Zetec came with just a standard Ford 6000CD stereo radio/CD Player and 6 speakers (not a CD changer) and that the CD player fitted would not play MP3 CD's.

 The Ford 6000CD radio suffers from poor FM reception, possibly due to a bad aerial.
+Even local FM stations can fade out in areas where they shouldn't!

 The 2005 Ford Focus Zetec lacks an AUX input jack for connecting an I-Pod.
 This seems like penny-pinching madness by Ford given the fact the radio has an Auxiliary Input (Aux In) button fitted.
 Fortunately there is a solution to easily add an Ipod connection: